Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Golden Flashes have been favored by 5.5 points or more three times this season and have covered the spread in two of them.

-- Kent State's games this year have hit the over on two of seven set point totals (28.6%).
+- Kent State's games this year have gone over the point total two times in seven opportunities (28.6%).

-- When Kent State picks up over 418.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- Kent State is 2-1 against the spread and 2-1 overall when the team churns out more than 418.4 yards.

-- The Golden Flashes have five giveaways this season, while the Bobcats have six takeaways .

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.